 Irrespective of the manner that we have collected your personal data, we will only process such data for the purposes of the provision electricity and water services to you and purposes which are inherently related thereto, including the fulfilment of any legal obligation imposed on us.

 Typically, in providing you with the service, your personal data will be processed for:

-- Our legitimate interests – in particular legitimate interests which may arise directly or indirectly in relation to the services provided.
-When we process your personal data on the basis of our or a third party’s legitimate interests, we ensure that the legitimate interests pursued are not overridden by your interests, rights and freedoms; and
+- Our legitimate interests in terms of security and safety purposes – in particular legitimate interests which may arise directly or indirectly in relation to the services provided.
+When we process your personal data on the basis of our or a third party’s legitimate interests, we ensure that the legitimate interests pursued are not overridden by your interests, rights and freedoms,

 On the basis of our legitimate interests or compliance with legal obligations, as applicable, we may also process your personal data for the purposes of establishing, exercising or defending legal proceedings.

 Given that we process your personal data for the purposes of providing national water and electricity in Malta, there may be instances where we may also rely on a public interest in processing your data.

 We will ensure that we have additional grounds for processing your personal data if processing of special categories becomes envisaged.
 Note that special categories of personal data include data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic, biometric or health data, sexual orientation and data related to your conviction and offences.
 Processing special categories of your personal data is not envisaged unless we have reason to institute proceedings or investigations with respect to theft of our services.

 - selected individuals within our companies, on a need to know basis,